ma16/rpio/cc/Console/ArmTimer/README.md

 Enable the counter and set the highest resolution:
 ```
-$ rpio counter set on 0
+$ rpio arm-timer set on 0
 ```
-The resolution is (DIV+1) / 250 MHz = 4ns.
+The resolution of the counter is (DIV+1) / 250 MHz = 4ns.
 Note that the driving clock is fixed to 250 MHz on the Pi-2.
 However, on the Pi-0 and on the Pi-3, the clock varies between 250 MHz and 400 MHz (depending on the load).

 Example (on a Pi-3):
 ```
-$ rpio counter sleep 1
+$ rpio arm-timer sleep 1
 ticks=250085421 elapsed=1.000e+00s ticks/s=2.500e+08
-$ rpio counter sleep -b 1
+$ rpio arm-timer sleep -b 1
 ticks=390975035 elapsed=1.000e+00s ticks/s=3.910e+08
 ```